Wednesday, July 5, 2017

 So much anguish and anxiety we experience is simply in our heads.
 Furthermore, people know this and depend on the fact that they can get into other peoples' heads!
 But the key here is that we have to let other people into our heads for them to have sway over us.
 And knowing that we can let other people into our heads, we also know we can just as quickly kick them out.

-To have discipline of assent, the first step is to simply break things down.
+To have the discipline of assent, the first step is to simply break things down.
 Marcus does this over and over again in his Meditations.

 Breaking these things down is the process of taking the glamour and prestige and knocking it down.
 A diamond ring is just a piece of compressed carbon.
 Fame is just the clapping of hands and mouths.
 Money is just paper.